vegarringdal/ProteusXMLDrawing/README.md

 Issues/Need more work:
 - filled element (solid circle and ellipse should work, not tried closed paths on shape, if I can support "hatch" filltype I do not know )
 - hidden layers? (atm I dont show text on layers that cointain "hidden")
-- text alignment atm looks like 95% is ok (we dont get font size, atm I try and use extent of text to adjust size, since height/width have been weird in samples I tried, if spec had font size/line height it would have been so much easier)
+- text alignment atm looks like 100% ok, I use extent to place it/resize it
 - styled text (not seen these used, need samples to try - this might be hard with papejs..)
 - extent (this is min bounding size, not tested if this match what I draw)
 - BsplineCurve (not seen these used, I need samples to try)